 Charting a course with goals in mind for your divorce is acting with intentionality.
 Making a conscious effort to be available, physically and emotionally, for your children is acting with intentionality.
 I’ve found in my time as an attorney that it is the person who lives their life purposefully that tends to find success over those that do not.

 Suppose that you are the parent who maybe didn’t take your parenting all that seriously.
 Your work came first, or maybe your phone was out during every interaction you had with your children.
-Surfing the internet or checking your Fantasy Football score when you should have been spending quality time speaks to my earlier point of just sort of mindlessly coasting through life without any intentionality about your actions.
+Surfing the internet or checking your Fantasy Football score when you should have been spending quality time speaks to my earlier point of just mindlessly coasting through life without any intentionality about your actions.

 Your divorce may be the perfect time for you to begin acting with purpose, especially towards your children.

-Your time with your children is about you and them- not you and your spouse
+Your time with your children is about you and them- not you and your spouse.

-Giving your children your full attention when you are with them is important, as we just discussed.
+Giving your children your full attention when you are with them is essential, as we just discussed.
 Do not get sucked into bad-mouthing your spouse with your children no matter what may be going on with your divorce.

 Questions about how to parent during a divorce?
 Contact the Law Office of Bryan Fagan, PLLC